On The Cost Function Associated With Legendrian Knots: Cost Under the Connected Sum

 Thus $K_i'=(S^+)^{p}(S^-)^{m}(\Bar{K}_i)$, which is a contradiction to the fact that $K_i'$ is non-destabilizable Legendrian knot.
 Hence, every Legendrian representative of $K_i$ destabilzes to $\Bar{K}_i \: \forall 1\leq i\leq n.$ \end{proof}

-\begin{Lemma} Let $K'$ and $K''$ be topological knots with the property that every Legendrian representative of $K'$ destabilizes to a unique Legendrian knot $\Bar{K'}$ and every Legendrian representative of $K''$ destabilizes to a unique Legendrian knot $\Bar{K''}$.
-Then $K'\#K''$ is a Legendrian simple knot type and every Legendrian representative of $K'\#K''$ destabilizes to $\Bar{K'}\#\Bar{K''}$. \end{Lemma} \begin{proof} The proof follows from Lemmas \ref{CostL11}, \ref{CostL14}. \end{proof}
+\begin{Lemma} Let $K'$ and $K''$ be topological knot types with the property that every Legendrian representative of $K'$ destabilizes to a unique Legendrian knot $\Bar{K'}$ and every Legendrian representative of $K''$ destabilizes to a unique Legendrian knot $\Bar{K''}$.
+Then the knot type represented by $K'\#K''$ is Legendrian simple and every Legendrian representative of $K'\#K''$ destabilizes to $\Bar{K'}\#\Bar{K''}$. \end{Lemma} \begin{proof} The proof follows from Lemmas \ref{CostL11}, \ref{CostL14} and Remark \ref{Re2}. \end{proof}